HackOverflow404/AlberFlowy/README.md

 - Uses Sign in with Google for secure email access
 - Uses HTML-to-text parsing for node names
 - Uses optimistic cache refreshing for seamless UX
+- Comes with complete global CLI interface to control and manage WorkFlowy